jabadiagm/MSXgoauldSD_tn20k/README.md

 * Megaram Slot: 3 by default.
 Change to 1 or 2 to get megaram in a not expanded slot.
 Physical slot will be disabled
 * Ghost SCC: Off by default.
 Enable to get sound from an SCC cartridge located in physical slot 1 or 2
 * Enable Scanlines: On by default.
 Disable to get a clean hdmi picture
-* Compatible Mode: On by default.
-Enable for use with external cartridges
+* Compatible Mode: Off by default.
+Enable if you experience crashes / unstabilities with external cartridges
 * Turbo: Off by default.
 Enable to use an internal high-speed clock.
 Recommended for internal SD use only
 * Save & Exit: store new config and continue, changes in mapper settings will be effective after pressing reset
 * Save & Reset: store new config and make software reset, changes will be immediate